-Prerequisites: ME 42 and 44 or ChE 45 and 64, and Math 22 or 30.
+Prerequisites: ME 42, 44 or equivalents, and Math 22 or 30.
 Equations of one dimensional compressible flow.
 Included are flows with variable area, friction, mass addition, heat addition, normal shocks, and combination of these effects.
 Special topics in two dimensional flows including oblique shocks.